mariohernandez/mariohernandezio/src/blog/details-element.md

 </details>
 ```

-Basic markup and nesting structure of the &lt;details&gt; and &lt;summary&gt; elements.{.caption}
+Standard markup and nesting structure of the &lt;details&gt; and &lt;summary&gt; elements.{.caption}

-Don't be fooled by the simplicity of the markup above though.
-The `<details>` in combination with the `<summary>` elements pack a surprising set of features.
-More on this shortly.

-While the tags and nesting order above are required, you can still get creative with your markup if the functionality you are building requires specific markup structure.
+While the markup structure above is required, you can still get creative with the markup should the thing you are building has specific markup requirements.
 See below:

 ```html
 <details class="accordion" name="demo">